matt-culbert/proto-daemon/README.md

 garble build -ldflags "-X main.CompUUID=5678 -X main.PostURI=/ -X main.GetURI=/" -tags "withComp withHttp" ./Implant/daemon
 ```
 ### Run the CF worker
 The last point to review is the cloudflare worker script.
-This can be run in the Cloudflare environment but you will probably be banned.
+It's still a work in progress, and only handles DNS queries.
+The ID needs to be manually set as well.
+The script can be run in the Cloudflare environment but you will probably be banned.
 So run it locally instead.
 ```bash
 npx wrangler dev .\cf-worker.js
 ```